shivannis/xandr-docs-public/xandr-docs/articles/log-level-data/log-level-data-feeds.md

 # Log level data feeds

 > [!IMPORTANT]
-> LLD feeds are not available via the API.
+> Log Level Data (LLD) feeds are not available via the API.

 Log Level Data (LLD) feeds contain event-level data that enables you to build custom reporting and conduct in-depth analysis.
 Typically, log-level data is used for reporting on dimensions not available in the Xandr UI/API reports.
 It can also be used for any analysis which requires event-level granularity, such as custom conversion attribution or identifying pools of high-value users.